Museum of Asian Art

 How long should I spend visiting?

-Photography policies may vary, so it’s best to check upon arrival or refer to the official website for specific guidelines.
+Photography policies can vary, so it’s best to check the specific guidelines on the museum’s website before your visit.

 Can I buy tickets online?

-Comfortable attire and footwear are recommended, as you may spend a significant amount of time walking through the galleries.
+Dress comfortably for walking, as you may spend a significant amount of time exploring the galleries.

 Location